 Many of our wards have protected meal times.
-Food and drinks are important for helping patients to recover so during these times we limit activity on the wards to make sure that patients can enjoy their meals and our staff are available to help any patients that need assistance.
-Whilst we ask visitors not to come onto the wards during mealtimes, please speak to us if you are a carer as special arrangements can be made for you to help with meals where appropriate.
+Food and drink are important for helping patients to recover.
+During these times we limit activity on the wards to make sure that patients can enjoy their meals.
+Our staff are available to help any patients that need help.
+We do ask visitors not to come onto the wards during mealtimes, but please do speak to us if you are a carer.
+You may be able to help with meals where appropriate.

-We have TVs in many of our day rooms and radio channels are free of charge.
-We have hospital radio stations in both South Tyneside and Sunderland that you can listen to during your stay.
+We have TV's in many of our day rooms and radio channels are free of charge.
+We have hospital radio stations in both South Tyneside and Sunderland.

 If you have any questions about this please speak to a member of our ward staff.

 Smoking is not permitted anywhere, on any of our sites.
 For more information, please click here.

 Alcohol should not be consumed on Trust premises.
 It could affect the treatment that you are given and we would ask that you speak to one of our nursing team if you have consumed alcohol before arriving.

 Confidentiality and privacy